pluswerk/php-dev/README.md

 Change all your settings.
 Mainly the `VIRTUAL_HOST`, `WEB_DOCUMENT_ROOT` and maybe the Application Context.

 Then you can copy the [start.sh](start.sh) into your Project and start it.

+## Profiling

+Enable profiling can be achieved through the following:
+- Setting `PROFILING_ENABLED` in your .env enables it for *every* request
+- Should you only want to debug a single website, you can set a cookie with the xdebug extension by enabling XDEBUG_PROFILE.

+That should flood your xhgui with requests.